-Cook your pasta shape of choice in a pot of boiling, SALTED water.
+Step 1: Cook the pasta in a pot of boiling, SALTED water.
 Once the pasta is al dente, drain, rinse with cold water, and transfer to a large bowl.

-While the pasta cooks, prepare the Greek dressing.
-To a small blender (I use a Ninja), add olive oil, red wine vinegar, feta cheese, garlic, oregano, honey, and black pepper.
-Blend the mixture until it’s smooth and homogenous.
+Step 2: Prepare the Greek dressing by adding olive oil, vinegar, feta cheese, garlic, oregano, honey, and pepper to a blender.
+Blend until smooth and homogenous.

 Alternatively, you can leave the feta out of the dressing and just whisk the ingredients in a bowl.

-Lastly, pour in the Greek dressing and toss all ingredients to coat.
-Garnish the salad with herbs, such as basil, parsley, dill or oregano, and serve!
+Step 4: Add dressing and herbs and toss well.
+Garnish the salad with extra herbs, such as basil, parsley, dill or oregano, and serve!

-This salad can be made up to 3 days ahead, and it lasts 5 days total in the fridge.
-The salad, however, will slightly dry out in the fridge.
-To rehydrate the noodles, simply stir in extra olive oil prior to serving.
-Or, alternatively, make a double batch of the Greek dressing to add at a later time.
+To rehydrate the noodles after refrigeration, stir in extra olive oil prior to serving.
+Alternatively, make a double batch of the Greek dressing to add at a later time.

 This salad is chockful of veggies and heart-healthy fats from the olives and olive oil.
 It offers a significant source of lycopene from the tomatoes, vitamin K from the cucumbers, plus a slew of antioxidants.